4.7

 The closest bus stops are South Ferry/Terminal and State St & Whitehall St, two minutes from the Whitehall Terminal.

-How to reach the St George Terminal
+How to Reach the St George Terminal at Staten Island

 To reach the Staten Island ferry terminal at St George, hop on buses S74, S76, or S78 that bypass the terminal.